-To view more detailed information about a level, you can call the level inspector.
+To view more detail information about a level you can call the level inspector.
 Just right or control click on the level's preview image in the level menu.

 You can compare your scores to the world record, the par, the level author's score.
-Some statistics about how many players solved a level are even provided.
+Even some statistics about how many players solved a level are provided.

-Besides all the other information that is described in detail in the Reference Manual, you can enter a small annotation to a level and can rate the level.
+Besides all the other information that is described in detail in the reference manual you can enter a small annotation to a level and can rate the level.

-Please note, the annotation text field may allow you to enter only ASCII characters, depending on the system in which Enigma is running.
+Please note the annotation text field may allow you just to enter ASCII characters depending on the system Enigma is running.

 The rating is your personal impression of the level. '-' stands for no opinion.
-0 - for very bad, 5 - for average, 10 - for best of the best.
+0 - for very bad, 5 - for average, 10 - for best of best.
 The ratings will be sent back with your scores (see Section 4.3 [Registering Scores], page 12).

-Last but not least, you can use the Level Inspector to view screen shots that you made while playing a level (see Section 2.3 [Controls], page 8).
+Last but not least you can use the Level Inspector to view screen shots that you made while playing a level (see Section 2.3 [Controls], page 8).